Out with the old? Young Democrats are trying to convince voters to send a new generation to Congress - WTOP News

 In Connecticut, several Democrats in their 30s and 40s are challenging 77-year-old Rep. John Larson for the party’s endorsement at Connecticut’s Democratic state convention in May.

-Bronin has said the Democratic Party’s reluctance to embrace generational change, highlighted by Biden’s aborted reelection campaign, played a major role in his decision to challenge Larson, arguing that long-tenured leadership has weakened the party at a critical moment.

-“I’m running because I think our country is in crisis and the Democratic Party has been too weak and too cautious to meet this moment,” Bronin said.
-“Part of meeting this moment means getting new members of Congress, new Democratic leaders who have the energy and courage and clarity of mission that this moment demands.”
+Bronin said the Democratic Party has been too reluctant to embrace generational change.

+“Part of meeting this moment means getting new members of Congress, new Democratic leaders who have the energy and courage and clarity of mission that this moment demands,” he said.
-When he recently visited a food hall in Hartford, a couple closer in age to Larson than Bronin said they still think it’s time to replace the veteran lawmaker.

-“He’s done a good job, and we appreciate everything he’s done, but it’s time for new blood, for new ideas,” said Dan Schnaidt, 73, a Democrat who lives in the district.

 Larson is leaning on his progressive credentials and touting his experience as a virtue.